willhunt914/CAD/README.md

 ### Reflection
 I learned that on the drawing if the dimensions are in parentheses then you should not have to manually put it in.
-I learned that for the second question that we had to extrude it up to face,
+I learned that for the second question that we had to extrude the poles up to face instead of extruding them blindly.